 WHAT ARE THE RECOMMENDED FOODS?

-According to studies, the ideal would be a snack combining both carbohydrates, for energy intake, and proteins, in particular to allow better muscle recovery.
+According to studies, the ideal would be a snack combining both carbohydrates, for an energy supply, and proteins, in particular to allow better muscle recovery.
 A good food can thus help the body to function better and recover faster after each workout.

 Optimal intake of nutrients before exercising will maximize physical performance while minimizing the risk of muscle damage as a result of exercise.
 And as mentioned a little above, it will also depend on the time chosen before training to eat something.